Types of Traumatic Stress

 Click here for more NCTSN resources on physical abuse.

-Click here for more NCTSN resources on childhood and adolescent refugee and war zone trauma.
+Click here for more NCTSN resources on childhood and adolescent refugee trauma.

-Consult an NCTSN reading list of research on refugee and war zone violence and childhood trauma.
+Consult an NCTSN reading list of research on refugee violence and childhood trauma.

 School violence includes fatal and nonfatal student or teacher victimization, threats to or injury of students, fights at school, and students carrying weapons to school.
 Formal definitions of school violence range from very narrow to very broad.
 The Center for the Prevention of School Violence, for example, defines it broadly as "any behavior that violates a school's educational mission or climate of respect or jeopardizes the intent of the school to be free of aggression against persons or property, drugs, weapons, disruptions, and disorder."
 Click here for more information on community violence.